Shahla Behrouzirad

 Shahla Behrouzirad (Persian: شهلا بهروزی راد; born 7 September 1985) is an Iranian paracanoer.
 Behrouzirad was the first Iranian female kayaker to qualify for the Paralympic Games.
-She participated in the Rio 2016 Paralympics and the Tokyo 2020 Paralympics in her career, and she has set a unique record in this field.
-She finished 99th in the 2016 Rio Paralympics and 7th in the 2020 Tokyo Paralympics.
+She participated in the 2016 Summer Paralympics and the Tokyo 2020 Paralympics in her career, and she has set a unique record in this field.
+She finished 9th in the 2016 Summer Paralympics and 7th in the 2020 Summer Paralympics.

-Behrouzirad won gold and silver medals in the Asian championship, and also won the silver medal in the semi-paralympic competitions.
-In addition, she won a bronze medal in the world championships.
+Behrouzirad won gold and silver medals in the Asian championship, and also won the silver medal in the Asian Para Games.
+In addition, she won a bronze medal in the ICF Canoe Sprint World Championships.